sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 What better way to get in shape, improve your technique or simply enjoy the buzz of dancing?
 (And it's a great excuse for a cheeky pop to the local hostelry on a Wednesday evening to catch up with what's going on in Sedos!)

-The class is for everyone, so whether you're an experienced dancer, or you've never danced before, you're more than welcome.
+This London dance class is for everyone, so whether you're an experienced dancer, or you've never danced before, you're more than welcome.

 The class consists of a 50-minute warm-up, including stretches and technical work, and around 50 minutes of learning a routine, with each routine repeated for three weeks.
 The warm-up is set so you will learn it and build on your technique, flexibility, strength and posture at your own pace.
 The routines vary in style from jazz, musical theatre through to lyrical.
 You can join the class at any time (we teach the routine from the beginning each week) and you do not need to sign up in advance.